 There are various reasons why younger generations do not feel the need to create a will.
 Firstly, many assume that they are too young to worry about organising their estate.
 Others may feel that they do not have enough assets to justify creating a formal will.

 However, putting off writing a will indefinitely can lead to complications further down the line.
-If a person died unexpectantly without writing one, it could make for additional distress for loved ones during an already difficult time.
+If a person died unexpectedly without writing one, it could make for additional distress for loved ones during an already difficult time.

 When can you start writing a will?